-Scientists at Standford University have created the worlds first open source camera, the Frankencamera, it was created by professor Marc Levoy and graduate researcher Andrew Adams.
+Scientists at Stanford University have created the world’s first open-source camera, the Frankencamera.
+This innovative device was developed by Professor Marc Levoy and graduate researcher Andrew Adams, aiming to revolutionize the way we think about digital photography.

-The Frankencamera is made from a Texas Instruments ‘system on a chip’ motherboard running Linux, a Nokia N95 mobile phone camera module and some lenses from Canon.
+The Frankencamera is constructed from a Texas Instruments ‘system on a chip’ motherboard running Linux, a Nokia N95 mobile phone camera module, and some lenses from Canon.
+This unique combination of components allows for unprecedented flexibility and customization in camera functionality.

 It certainly sounds very interesting, check out the video below which explains how it works.